 Here’s a video I made to help you understand this better… It contains the instructions plus more explanation about why and how it works.

 I hope you will let yourself enjoy this practice!

-Joy is available to you!
+Joy and alignment are available to you!

 Let’s rock this!